lucafisc/push_swap/README.md

 You can see an animation of how the algorithm works using the visualizer found in this repo: https://github.com/o-reo/push_swap_visualizer

 ![Visualizer](https://i.imgur.com/Aus5PDh.gif "Visualizer")
+**Caption:** The animation shows the Push Swap algorithm in action, sorting 100 numbers in ascending order.

 ## My Stats